The nitrogen cycle is a natural occurring cycle that will convert harmful ammonia within the pond into nitrate.

 There is no bacteria that will consume the nitrate.
 In our ponds this task is completed by aquatic and marginal pond plants.

-Nitrate is the most common ingredient in commercial plant food.
+Nitrate is a common ingredient in commercial plant food.
 Thanks to the bacteria within the pond it creates free plants food for us.

 Hence why its called a cycle 🙂